The Missing Cross to Purity

 for the angel said to John, he was his fellow-servant.

-So servants were not to bow one to another;
+So servants were not to bow to one another;

 and if they do, is it not reproved by the angel, and reproved by Christ,

-he seeking honor one of another?
+he seeking honor from one another?

 and are called of men master, and like the heathen, that will be called 'gracious lords.'